Gravel Driveway Guide

 If you are considering getting a gravel driveway installed, then you may be wondering how much you can expect the job to cost.

-There are also some additional costs that you may wish to consider alongside your gravel driveway installation, such as a new driveway gate which costs around £500-£1000 on average, depending on the size and type of gate.
+There are also some additional jobs that you may wish to consider alongside your gravel driveway installation, such as a new driveway gate or brick wall installation.

 How to Install a Gravel Driveway

-- Next, you will need to dig out the area.
-This should be to a depth of around 50mm-200mm.
+• Dig Out the Area — Next, you will need to dig out the area.
+This should be to a depth of around 150mm to 250mm.
 The level you dig to will depend on whether you are installing a sub-base.

 How Long Does It Take to Install Gravel on a Driveway?